Night at the Museum: Battle of the Smithsonian: Plot

-Amelia has fallen in love with Larry, and the statue of Abraham Lincoln at the Lincoln Memorial mistakes them for a couple as they reach the National Air and Space Museum, where Larry has to stop all the rockets and aircraft from taking off.
+Amelia falls in love with Larry, and the statue of Abraham Lincoln at the Lincoln Memorial mistakes them for a couple as they reach the National Air and Space Museum, where Larry has to stop all the rockets and aircraft from taking off.
 They encounter various figures from the history of flight, including the Wright brothers, a squadron of Tuskegee Airmen, and Able the space monkey, while a group of Albert Einstein bobbleheads explain that the combination is the value of pi.
-Napoleon, Ivan and Capone's troops arrive, prompting Larry and Amelia to escape in the Wright Flyer.
+Napoleon, Ivan, Capone and their troops arrive, prompting Larry and Amelia to escape in the Wright Flyer.

-They crash into the Smithsonian, where Kahmunrah uses the combination to open the gate and summon an army of Horus warriors.
-Miniature Roman general Octavius arrives with the statue of Lincoln, frightening the warriors back to the Underworld, and Amelia gathers an army of allies, including Larry's friends and Custer, leading to a climactic battle.
-Larry helps Custer overcome his fear of repeating the Battle of Little Big Horn, while Octavius rescues Jedediah, and Larry recovers the tablet and turns Capone, Bonaparte and Ivan against each other.
-Armed with his flashlight, Larry duels a khopesh-wielding Kahmunrah as Amelia reopens the gate, allowing Larry to banish Kahmunrah to the Underworld.
+They crash into the Smithsonian, where Kahmunrah uses the combination to open the Gate and summon an army of Horus warriors.
+Miniature Roman general Octavius arrives with the statue of Lincoln, frightening the warriors back to the Underworld.
+Amelia gathers an army of allies, including Larry's friends and Custer, leading to a climactic battle.
+Larry helps Custer overcome his fear of repeating the Battle of Little Big Horn, while Octavius rescues Jedediah.
+Larry recovers the tablet and turns Capone, Napoleon and Ivan against each other.
+Armed with his flashlight, Larry duels a khopesh-wielding Kahmunrah as Amelia reopens the Gate, allowing Larry to banish Kahmunrah to the Underworld.

-As she flies Larry and the New York exhibits home, Amelia reveals that she knows that she is only a wax figure of the real aviator.
-She and Larry share a kiss before she flies off to Canada, choosing to spend her final hours in the air rather than returning to the Smithsonian.
-Two months later, Larry has sold his company and made an anonymous donation to renovate the Natural History Museum and extend its nighttime visiting hours when the exhibits are alive; believed to be animatronics and hired reenactors, the exhibits are now able to interact with visitors at night.
-Back in his job as night guard, Larry meets a visitor named Tess who bears a striking resemblance to Amelia.
+After she flies Larry and the New York City exhibits home, Amelia reveals that she knows she is only a wax figure.
+She and Larry share a kiss before she flies back to the Smithsonian, almost taking a wrong turn to Canada.
+Two months later, Larry has sold his company and made an anonymous donation to renovate the Natural History Museum and extend its nighttime visiting hours when the exhibits are alive; believed to be animatronics and hired reenactors, the exhibits are now able to interact with visitors.
+Back in his job as night guard, Larry meets a visitor named Tess who bears a striking resemblance to Amelia and also has a habit of getting lost.